hkhc/jarbird.github.io/docs/reference/pom.md

 ```

 It shall be a valid [YAML](https://yaml.org/spec/1.2/spec.html) file.
-It can be validated by online service like [this](http://www.yamllint.com/).
+It can be validated by online services like [this](http://www.yamllint.com/).

-We can omit most of the information above as long as the remote repositories
+We can omit most of the information above as long as the remote repositories allow.
-allow.
 If `pom.yaml` file is totally omitted.
-The plugin deduces the
-following information from project:
+The plugin deduces the following information from the project:

 - `artifactId` : The project name.
-It is the directory of the project, but
-  can be overrided in `settings.gradle` or `settings.gradle.kts`.
+It is the directory of the project, but can be overridden in `settings.gradle` or `settings.gradle.kts`.

 ## POM file location and Merging POM files

 A common POM file is named `pom.yaml` or `pom.yml`.
-It is placed in the
-any of following places:
+It is placed in any of the following places:

 - The file specified by Gradle property "pomFile".
-The property can be
-  specified by `-P`, `--project-prop` option in Gradle command line.
+The property can be specified by `-P`, `--project-prop` option in the Gradle command line.
 - sub-project directories.
 - root-project directory.
 - Gradle home directory.
-The default is "~/.gradle", but it can be changed
-  by `GRADLE_USER_HOME` environment variable.
+The default is "~/.gradle", but it can be changed by `GRADLE_USER_HOME` environment variable.

 POM information in these files will be merged for specific sub-project.
-The
-information in the files is overritten accoding to the precedence from the
-above list.
-That is the content in sub-projects override information in
-root project, and so on.
+The information in the files is overwritten according to the precedence from the above list.
+That is the content in sub-projects override information in the root project, and so on.

-Then we can specify shared information in root project or even `~/.
+Then we can specify shared information in the root project or even `~/.gradle/pom.yaml`.
-gradle/pom.yaml`.

 For example, let say we have a project with the following `pom.yaml`: